tapyu/cpp-lessons/README.md

 ### `union` vs. `struct`

 **[With a union][7], you're only supposed to use one of the elements**, because they're all stored at the same address.
 This makes it useful when you want to store something that could be one of several types.
-A struct, on the other hand, has a separate memory location for each of its elements and they all can be used at once.
+A struct, on the other hand, has a separate memory location for each of its elements and they all can be used at once (see `./union_vs_struct/`).

 [1]: https://stackoverflow.com/questions/693788/is-it-better-to-use-c-void-arguments-void-foovoid-or-not-void-foo